Abubakar Tafawa Balewa: Prime Minister of Nigeria

+Domestic policy

+The Republic

+Nigeria adopted a new constitution in 1963 which abolished the monarchy and the office of governor-general, with Nigeria becoming a parliamentary republic within the Commonwealth with the Nnamdi Azikiwe as President of Nigeria and head of state.

+Regional policy

 Prior to Nigeria's independence, a constitutional conference in 1954 had adopted a regional political framework for the country, with all regions given a considerable amount of political freedom.
 The three regions then were composed of diverse cultural groups.
 The premiers and some prominent leaders of the regions later took on a policy of guiding their regions against political encroachment from other regional leaders.
 Later on, this political environment influenced the Balewa administration.
 His term in office was turbulent, with regional factionalism constantly threatening his government.

-However, as Prime Minister of Nigeria, Balewa played important roles in the continent's formative indigenous rule.
-He was an important leader in the formation of the Organisation of African Unity and creating a cooperative relationship with French speaking African countries.
-He was also instrumental in negotiations between Moise Tshombe and the Congolese authorities during the Congo Crisis of 1960–1964.
-He led a vocal protest against the Sharpeville Massacre of 1960 and also entered into an alliance with Commonwealth ministers who wanted South Africa to leave the Commonwealth in 1961.
 However, a treason charge and conviction against one of the western region's leaders, Obafemi Awolowo, led to protest and condemnation from many of his supporters.
 The 1965 election in the region later produced violent protests.
 Rioting and violence were soon synchronous with what was perceived as inordinate political encroachment and an over-exuberant election outcome for Awolowo's western opponents.

+Foreign policy

 As Prime Minister of Nigeria, Balewa, from 1960 to 1961, doubled as Foreign Affairs advocate of Nigeria.
 In 1961, the Balewa government created an official Foreign Affairs and Commonwealth Relations ministerial position in favour of Jaja Wachuku who became, from 1961 to 1965, the first substantive Nigerian Minister of Foreign Affairs and Commonwealth Relations, later called External Affairs.
+A week after taking office, he arrived in the United States on his first foreign visit to address the United Nations.

+Africa

+However, as Prime Minister of Nigeria, Balewa played important roles in the continent's formative indigenous rule.
+He was an important leader in the formation of the Organisation of African Unity and creating a cooperative relationship with French speaking African countries.
+He was also instrumental in negotiations between Moise Tshombe and the Congolese authorities during the Congo Crisis of 1960–1964.
+He led a vocal protest against the Sharpeville Massacre of 1960 and also entered into an alliance with Commonwealth ministers who wanted South Africa to leave the Commonwealth in 1961.

+United States

+Balewa visited the US in 1961 for eight days, four of which he spent in Washington at Blair House.
+During his visit, he became the first Nigerian leader to address a Joint session of the United States Congress and visited the Islamic Center of Washington.
+He had an enormous amount of respect for President John F. Kennedy, describing him, and his age in particular as "matured as that of any older statesman."
+He took part in the launch of the Syncom 2 NASA program, allowing him to phone for President Kennedy from the USNS Kingsport docked at Lagos Harbor via the SYNCOM satellite on 23 August 1963.
+It marked the first live two-way call between heads of government by satellite.